wp-plugins/teachpress/readme.txt

 = 2.0.14 - (24.02.2011) =
 * New: New style option for [tpcloud], [tplist]
 * Bugfix: Fixed a bug in teachPress books widget - the name of a book is no longer a html-element name
-* Bugfix: The Room is now vissible again in single course overviews (Bug was introcuced with teachPress 2.0.10) = 2.0.13 - (20.02.2011) =
+* Bugfix: The Room is now vissible again in single course overviews (Bug was introduced with version 2.0.10) = 2.0.13 - (20.02.2011) =
 * New: Spanish translation added
 = 2.0.12 - (01.02.2011) =